Pharmaceutical Litigation Attorneys

 Bisphosphonates is a class of drug used to prevent and to treat osteoporosis.
 Bisphosphonates-containing osteoporosis drugs slow the depletion of bone matter to increase bone density and strength.
 The medication is supposed to delay onset of bone loss and to decrease risks of fractures in patients already afflicted with bone fragility and weakness.
 However, bisphosphonates have proven to be worse than the underlying osteoporosis in many cases.

-Our Florida pharmaceutical law firm has recently filed numerous claims pertaining to unusual thighbone fractures in patients who took bisphosphonates-containing medications.
+Our pharmaceutical law firm has recently filed numerous claims pertaining to unusual thighbone fractures in patients who took bisphosphonates-containing medications.
 We also regularly handle cases involving other bisphosphonates-related health complications, such as osteonecrosis of the jaw, musculoskeletal pain, eye inflammation, esophageal cancer, kidney impairment and irregular heartbeat.

 Pradaxa is a blood-thinner used to treat atrial fibrillation.
 Initially marketed as the more convenient option over the commonly used warfarin, Pradaxa also turned out to be significantly more dangerous.
 Patients taking the defective pharmaceutical suffered internal bleeding and hemorrhaging, often after sustaining minor injuries that would have otherwise been easily treatable.
 Doctors often could do nothing to stop the bleeding even in patients who received immediate, appropriate medical care because known coagulation treatments, such as vitamin K injections, do not work when Pradaxa is present.

-Call Searcy Denney at 800.780.8607 or contact our firm online to schedule a complimentary assessment of your defective drug claim.
+Call Searcy Denney at (800) 780-8607 or contact our firm online to schedule a complimentary assessment of your defective drug claim.